consulytic/geo_test/README.md

 - set up git with remote on github.com

 ---
 *Despite installing using conda, Jupyter Notebook through an error about tbb.so.lib, so I installed it manually.
-Also, for the Alberta ED Map to plt, I needed the Descartes library.*
+Also, for the Alberta ED Map to plot, I needed the Descartes library.*

 ---